Allocation of Resources · 5 question types

 Externalities and market failure corrective policies are increasingly tested; particularly in evaluate questions since 2020.

-Merit and demerit goods are a different kind of market failure, arising from information failure or misjudged personal benefits, often combined with externalities.
+Merit and demerit goods are a different kind of market failure, arising from or misjudged personal benefits, often combined with externalities.

-A merit good is under-consumed in a free market because consumers underestimate the benefits of consuming it (or because it generates positive externalities).
+A is under-consumed in a free market because consumers underestimate the benefits of consuming it (or because it generates positive externalities).

 Examples: education, healthcare, vaccinations, fresh fruit and vegetables, pension contributions.